aptuitiv/theme-arlo/README.md

 If you ran `npm run init` as described above then the site files are already built.
 If not, then run `npm run build` to build the files.

 Deploy all of the theme files with `npm run deploy`.
 That will upload the files via FTP to the server.

+### Set up content snippets for special content

+#### Footer

+To enable custom content above the footer that will be on every page the `footer.twig` template create a content snippet called "Footer content".
+Make sure that it's key is `footer-content`.

+#### Blog

+The blog has a few content snippet that it expects to use.

+- Blog post header (snippet key: `blog-post-header`).
+- Blog post footer (snippet key: `blog-post-footer`).

 ### Configuring the Theme